849 Logo (5k)

 For the early spring trips (through June) snow is often on the trail and in the camp area.
 Check with the ranger a few days before the trip to be sure the trail is passable.
 Scouts may want to bring gaiters if much snow is expected.
 Climbing peaks with snow is hazardous and should normally be avoided.

-Patches are available from the Los Angeles Area Council High Adventure Team.
+Awards are available from the High Adventure Team og the Greater Los Angeles Area Council.
 The hike must involve at least one night of camping to qualify.
-Patch requirements vary.
-See Hike Aid #6 for details.
+Award requirements vary.
+See Hike Aid 6 - High Adventure Awards Program for details.
 The three most popular awards are:

 Topo Maps